xGR: Efficient Generative Recommendation Serving at Scale: Related Work

 \subsection{DLRM Serving System}

 DLRM serving must meet strict latency requirements on the order of hundreds of milliseconds, placing stringent demands on inference efficiency~\cite{sima2022ekko,ke2022hercules,wei2022gpu,ye2023grace,yang2025gpu}.
-Ekko~\cite{sima2022ekko} exploits the temporal locality to prioritize the sending of memory updates and enable model rollbacks when detecting SLO-detrimental biased updates.
-GRACE~\cite{ye2023grace} introduces item co-occurrence graph that records co-accessed item combinations and finds item combinations within the capacity-limited cache space.
-Prism~\cite{yang2025gpu} divides the computation graph into CPU-intensive and GPU-intensive subgraphs that are scheduled to disaggregated CPU nodes and GPU nodes for fragmentation reduction.
+Ekko~\cite{sima2022ekko} exploits the temporal locality to prioritize the sending of memory updates.
+GRACE~\cite{ye2023grace} introduces item co-occurrence graph that records co-accessed item combinations.
+Prism~\cite{yang2025gpu} schedules CPU/GPU-intensive subgraphs to disaggregated nodes.
 However, the aforementioned studies remain constrained by the model scaling law and cascade architecture.